UoA-CS340-SE370-OSDev/xv6-rust-student/README.md

-# octopos

-xv6 for RISC-V in Rust
+# xv6 for RISC-V in Rust

 ## Usage

 ### Prerequisites

-- Rust nightly toolchain
+#### Rust nightly toolchain

+Run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` in your terminal, then once you have completed its instructions, run `rustup toolchain install nightly
+` to get the nightly toolchain.

-- qemu-system-riscv64
+#### qemu-system-riscv64

+Run `sudo apt update && sudo apt install qemu-kvm qemu-system qemu-utils` in your terminal to install QEMU in Ubuntu 24.04.

 ### Build and Run